 Hi there language freaks!
 I thought I might cheer up your Halloween break.

 As I said at school, I have decided not to teach pronunciation like I used to do (i.e. 10 minutes every day).
-If I’ve learnt something over the past 25 years on the job that is the grim truth that teaching pronunciation is pretty useless.
+If I’ve learnt something over the past 25 years on the job that is the grim truth that teaching pronunciation is almost useless.
 No matter how hard I try.
 No matter the angles I use.
 On average, most adult learners in Spain dismiss pronunciation out of hand.
-I do know they would love to pronounce things a little bit better but I suspect that some of them would also like to be a little bit taller and their attitude to both wishes is surprisingly similar.
 For the most part, they are just not willing to go the distance.
-Part of the tragedy lies in the fact that, unlike children, grown-ups have a special gift for finding excuses not to pronounce things.
-Here is a brief summary of the standard excuses:
+Part of the tragedy lies in the fact that, unlike children, grown-ups have a special gift for finding excuses.
+Here is a brief summary of the standard excuses learners use so they don't try hard.

 Excuse